Justin-OwiStudent/harry-potter-SEO/README.md

   <h3 align="center">Wizards Quiz</h3>

   <p align="center">
-    A SEO project for Term One to demonstrate the use of google Analytics   <br>
+    A SEO project for Term One to demonstrate the use of google Analytics, google console and all google user trafficking technologies  <br>

    <br />
    <br />
    <a href="path/to/demonstration/video">View Demo</a>
-    ·
+   .
+   .
-    <a href="https://github.com/MikeMaynard14/termoneexample/issues">Report Bug</a>
+    <a href="https://github.com/Justin-OwiStudent/harry-potter-SEO/issues">Report Issues</a>
-    ·
+    .
+    .
-    <a href="https://github.com/MikeMaynard14/termoneexample/issues">Request Feature</a>
+         <a href="https://github.com/Justin-OwiStudent/harry-potter-SEO/issues">Request Features</a>

+     .

 </p>
 <!-- TABLE OF CONTENTS -->